Annus mirabilis: 2016–17 – Comebacks in sports

-Between June 2016 and March 2017, the world of sports witnessed the largest comebacks in the history of NBA Finals, Super Bowl, and UEFA Champions League.
+Between June 2016 and March 2017, the world of sports witnessed the largest comebacks in the history of NBA Finals, World Series, Super Bowl, and UEFA Champions League.
 In June 2016, LeBron James's Cleveland Cavaliers became the first team in NBA Finals history to overcome a 3–1 deficit, thus beating a Golden State Warriors side that was coming off a record-breaking league-best record of 73–9.
-Eight months later, in February 2017, Tom Brady's New England Patriots became the first team in Super Bowl history to overcome a 25 point deficit, doing so in the third quarter to beat the Atlanta Falcons 34–28.
-In the following month, on 8 March 2017, Luis Suarez, Lionel Messi, and Neymar led FC Barcelona to become the first team in Champions League history to overcome a first leg four-goal deficit to beat PSG 6–5 on aggregate.
+In November 2016, the Chicago Cubs overcame a 3-1 deficit to win their franchise's first World Series since 1908.
+In February 2017, Tom Brady's New England Patriots became the first team in Super Bowl history to overcome a 25 point deficit, doing so in the third quarter to beat the Atlanta Falcons 34–28.
+In the following month, on 8 March 2017, Luis Suárez, Lionel Messi, and Neymar led FC Barcelona to become the first team in Champions League history to overcome a first leg four-goal deficit to beat PSG 6–5 on aggregate.
 The latter two became known as 28–3 and la Remontada.

-2016–17 – Portugal

-Portugal is known for being "the country of the 3 Fs" because of Football, Fado, and Fátima, three of the most distinct parts of Portuguese culture.
-Portugal managed to clinch a series of historic and unprecedented victories in all of these three aspects in 2016–17.
-First in football, when the Portugal national team won their first-ever major trophy at the UEFA Euro 2016 on 10 July.
-Ten months later, on 13 May 2017, Salvador Sobral won the Eurovision Song Contest 2017 for Portugal with the song Amar pelos dois and in doing so, gave Portugal its first-ever win in the contest.
-On that same day, Pope Francis visited Fátima for the centenary of the Marian Apparitions of 1917.
-The period from Portugal's victory at the Euros in July 2016 to the end of Pope Francis's visit to Portugal in May 2017 became known as Portugal's annus mirabilis.